 See your dentist as soon as possible when your toothache is severe.
 They normally indicate an infection or decay is occurring and neither should be ignored.
 Until you can get to the dentist, for temporary relief try rinsing your mouth out with either warm or cold water.
 You can also purchase over-the-counter pain killers until you can see the dentist.

-Swollen Jaw Relief By an Emergency Dentist
+Swollen Jaw Relief

 A range of issues, from trauma to infection in the gums or with a tooth, can cause a jaw to swell.
 If this happens, see your dentist as soon as possible.